cmcqueen/aes-min/README.md

 The test vectors were parsed and converted to C data structures using a Python program.

+For AES-GCM mode, the Galois 128-bit multiply is tested against [these AES-GCM test vectors from NIST][4].

 When using autotools, run the tests via:

     make check